Pieloth/ASUS-G713PV-fix/README.md

 > **REBOOT laptop to take into account changes after script is applied**

 > [!IMPORTANT]
-> All tweaks are needed alltogether as a whole to have effect.
+> Better to apply all tweaks alltogether at first and see how it goes.
+Then possible to rollback some to see effects, after several days of observation
 >
 > Some of the issues get solved only with several of these tweaks